SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 - The setup of objects requires a high level of complexity

-The logic for instantiating objects is encapsulated within the factory object and the client does not need to know the actual logic to use it.
+The logic for instantiating objects is **encapsulated** within the factory object and the client **does not need to know** the actual logic to use it.

-It calls upon the factory and receives the created object:
+It calls upon the **factory** and **receives** the created object:

-- When you need to generate different instances of objects depending on the context
+- When you need to **generate** different instances of objects depending on the context

-- When working with objects or components that share the same properties
+- When working with objects or components that **share the same properties**

 - When you need to create a **loosely coupled system**

 ## When not to use

-If applied incorrectly, it can introduce a lot of unnecessary complexity into the code.
+If applied incorrectly, it can introduce a lot of **unnecessary** complexity into the code.

-Do not use it unless your goal is to create an interface for object creation and you need to be able to constantly construct new objects of certain types without exposing the logic to the clients using it.
+Do not use it unless your goal is to create an **interface for object** creation and you need to be able to constantly construct new objects of certain types without exposing the logic to the clients using it.

-The creation of new objects is abstracted behind an interface, which can cause problems in unit testing later on depending on how complex the logic of the factory is.
+The creation of new objects is **abstracted behind an interface**, which can cause **problems in unit testing later on** depending on how complex the logic of the factory is.

 [/slide]